 “Oh star bright, star bright.
 You’ve got the lovin’ that I like, all right.
 Turn this crazy bird around.
 I shouldn’t have got on this flight tonight.”
 Joni Mitchell

 Beets are very grounding and I need grounding right now.
-My physical form is literally screaming in my right ear (tinnitus) that I am out of balance.
+My physical form is literally screaming in my right ear with tinnitus that I am out of balance.
 LISTEN!
 LISTEN!
 LISTEN!
 I am hearing that my emotional life has been too much sadness, too much pain, too much anger.
 I am hearing that my work life has been too much stress.
 I am hearing that this life I have created is too far removed from my inner callings and subtle needs.
-Yesterday I grounded myself by actually getting on the ground.
-I found a soft luscious tender mossy patch in the yard and I laid my entire body down.
+Yesterday I grounded myself by actually getting down on the ground.
+I found a soft luscious tender mossy patch in the yard and I laid my entire body on it.
 The sun was out, the sky was cloudless autumn blue and the wind came by in spectacular warm high bursts.
-I watched small yellow paper light black walnut leaves twirl in the currents.
+I watched small yellow paper-light black walnut leaves twirl in the currents.
 I cupped my left ear to determine if the wind in the white pine sounded different from the walnut.
 I watched tiny insects jump in the grass.
 I watched squirrels hide nuts.
 I felt restored and this precious hour added moist drops in my dry cup.
 If it’s really this simple, then why is it so hard?
 Keep listening?
 Keep listening?
 Keep listening.

 Ingredients: Golden beets, dijon mustard, horseradish, lemon juice, a mild oil, mustard seeds